 However, if your bananas aren’t overripe yet (which is what you want), you can use ripe bananas and pop them in the oven for 10-15 minutes wrapped in foil at 350 degrees Fahrenheit!

 These muffins can last on the counter for up to 5 days in an airtight container, and up to a week in the fridge in an airtight container.
 You can also freeze them for 3-6 months!
-No need to reheat them – they’re great at room temp or slightly warmed in a toaster oven.
+No need to reheat them unless you want to; they’re great at room temp or slightly warmed in a toaster oven.

 Happy prepping!